 - Mat – for under the bike.

-- Ear buds – if you can’t crank up your TV like me.
+- Ear buds – if you can’t always crank up your TV.

-- Assembly – if you are not mechanically inclined.
-If you have several flights, it may be worth it.
+- Assembly – if you are not mechanically inclined or if you have several flights of stairs, it may be worth it.

 - Disinfectant Wipes – I highly recommend these wipes for not just the seat but the frame, handlebars, etc.